jerryjappinen/bellevue-docs/misc/known-issues.md

 	- Complex SCSS pipeline after that (startup around 10 sec without app icons)
 	- Recompiling after saving changes to a file generally around 750-1500 ms
 	- Webpack is pretty good at only compiling what it needs during development, mostly it's just the startup time that is affected
-- The app icon generator Webpack plugin
+- App icon generator Webpack plugin
 	- Does not support passing all options to the plugin generating meta tags with color information etc.
 	- Does not compile a web favicon
 	- https://github.com/jantimon/favicons-webpack-plugin